sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

   - **Allow** rules are usually *non-terminating”*.
   - **Deny** rules can sometimes be also *non-terminating* (also known as **soft deny**).
 This means that a particular ACL group *proposes* to deny the packet, but its decision is not final, and can be **overridden**, switched to *allow* by the next group/stage.

+### Routing

+Routing must be based on the **Longest Prefix Match** (LPM) and must support all **underlay and overlay** combinations:

+- inner IPv4 packet encapped in outer IPv4 packet
+- inner IPv4 packet encapped in outer IPv6 packet
+- inner IPv6 packet encapped in outer IPv4 packet
+- inner IPv6 packet encapped in outer IPv6 packet

+Routing pipeline must support the routing models shown below.

+#### Outbound

+1. **Transpositions**
+   - Direct traffic – pass thru with static SNAT/DNAT (IP, IP+Port
+   - Packet upcasting (IPv4 -> IPv6 packet transformation)
+   - Packet downcasting (IPv6 -> IPv4 packet transformation)
+1. **Encap**
+   - VXLAN/GRE encap – static rule
+   - VXLAN/GRE encap – based on mapping lookup
+   - VXLAN/GRE encap – calculated based on part of SRC/DEST IP of inner packet
+1. **Up to 3 levels of routing transforms** (example: transpose + encap + encap)

+#### Inbound

+1. **Decap**
+   - VXLAN/GRE decap – static rule
+   - VXLAN/GRE decap – based on mapping lookup
+   - VXLAN/GRE decap – inner packet SRC/DEST IP calculated based on part of outer packet SRC/DEST IP
+1. **Transpositions**
+   - Direct traffic – pass thru with static SNAT/DNAT (IP, IP+Port)
+   - Packet upcasting (IPv4 -> IPv6 packet transformation)
+   - Packet downcasting (IPv6 -> IPv4 packet transformation)
+1. **Up to 3 level of routing transforms** (example: decap + decap + transpose)

+All routing rules must optionally allow for **stamping** the source MAC (to **enforce Source MAC correctness**), `correct/fix/override source mac`.

+#### Route rules processing

+**Outbound (LPM)**

+Matching is based on destination IP only - using the Longest Prefix Match (LPM) algorithm.

+Once the rule is match, the correct set of **transposition, encap** steps must be applied depending on the rule.

+Only one rule will be matched.

+**Inbound (Priority)**

+All inbound rules are matched based on the priority order (with lower priority value rule matched first).
+Matching is based on multiple fields (or must match if field is populated).
+The supported fields are:

+- Most Outer Source IP Prefix
+- Most Outer Destination IP Prefix
+- VXLAN/GRE key

+Once the rule is match, the correct set of **decap, transposition** steps must be applied depending on the rule.

+Only one rule will be matched.

 ## Packet transform example